zephyrproject-rtos/zephyr/boards/arm/lpcxpresso11u68/doc/index.rst

 The LPCXpresso11U68 board can be flashed by using the on-board LPC-Link2 debug probe (based on a NXP LPC43xx MCU).
 This MCU provides either a CMSIS-DAP or a J-Link interface.
 It depends on the embedded firmware image.
-The default OpenOCD configuration supports the the CMSIS-DAP interface.
+The default OpenOCD configuration supports the CMSIS-DAP interface.
 If you want to switch to J-Link, then you need to edit the ``boards/arm/lpcxpresso11u68/support/openocd.cfg`` file and to replace::